ChrisTheButcher/editor/README.md

-editor
+WYSIWYG editor
 ======
+####0.0.1 PRE ALPHA

-A different wysiwyg editor specially designed for content-writers.
+A somewhat different wysiwyg editor specially designed for content-writers.
+We don't want crappy HTML to be generated so we use our own HTML engine and overwrite all default actions.
+We also want the content-writer (without any knowledge of HTML) to be able to see the difference between for example a bold tag and a h3 tag.

+**Please note that this editor is NOT ready for production!!!**

 How to build